 This week I received some very difficult news.
 One of my very young students, A person that I adore and admire has been diagnosed with a serious, potentially fatal, illness.

 It’s easy to reach high when you grow up in a supportive house with a family of either means or a higher education background, and thankfully I see more and more of these youngsters over the past few years.
 This is not the case with this particular student.
 She comes from a very traditional family from the deep countryside of the Veneto hills.
-Imagine an ‘outback’ in the form of secluded tows in the middle of nowhere, where inter-family marriages is not uncommon, not so much for lack of choice (although that used to be the case, since until the 50’s, the only access to some towns, was by steep winding dirt roads) but for a deeply suspicious and mistrustful nature, cultivated over centauries of seclusion.
+Imagine an ‘outback’ in the form of secluded towns in the middle of nowhere, where inter-family marriages is not uncommon, not so much for lack of choice (although that used to be the case, since until the 50’s, the only access to some towns, was by steep winding dirt roads) but for a deeply suspicious and mistrustful nature, cultivated over centuries of seclusion.
 Not a word of Italian is spoken in these parts, but A heavy local dialect.
 Kids (up until 30 years ago) of all age groups, were taught together, in one class, usually by the local priest and physical punishment were both common and encouraged.

 My student didn’t have the right background, the means nor the support, yet she’s pushed herself forward, reading, traveling and broadening her horizons by sheer force of will.